All Episodes

 Human beings can't survive down there.

-I I why are we drilling out there?
+Why are we drilling out there?

 Why are we drilling out there in that deep?

-Got to drill out there, because can't drill where the oil is easy to get, on shore or in shallow water.
+Got to drill out there because can't drill where the oil is easy to get on shore or in shallow water.

-Gotta go way out there.
+Got to go way out there.

-Six miles out, five, one mile down, and then after you hit the surface, one mile down, you still have thousands and thousands of feet to go before you hit the oil.
+And this is one of the risks that happens when you go five, you go, however, I mean, miles out, six miles out, five, one mile down, and then after you hit the surface, one mile down, you still have thousands and thousands of feet to go before you hit the oil.

 Have you thought about this too?

-Not much rush left there, there's not much.
+Not much rush left here.

 I mean, stop and think of this.